Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you’re on the fence about taking the initiative and getting pre-approved for a car loan, there are some benefits worth taking stock of:

-Not necessarily, but it could cause a temporary dip.
-If you end up getting multiple preapprovals from different lenders with hard credit pulls, your credit score could be affected.
-However, most of the time lenders are able to pre-qualify and pre-approve potential applications via a “soft pull” on your credit information.
+It depends.
+If you end up getting multiple pre-approvals from different lenders who do hard credit pulls, your credit score could be affected.
+However, most of the time, lenders are able to pre-approve potential applications via a “soft pull” on your credit information.